subygan/subygan.github.io/blog/tech/musings/search_cross_platform.md

 examples: Coinbase, shopify, flipkart and [others](https://github.com/ReactNativeNews/React-Native-Apps){:target="_blank"}

+Personal notes:
+- the hot reload is nice

 ### [Qt](https://www.qt.io/){:target="_blank"}

 Qt is a cross platform proprietory framework that is being used by a lot of applications. they provide a free version with an [LGpl](https://www.gnu.org/licenses/lgpl-3.0.en.html) license and link the app dynamically instead of statically.
 Which, might satisfying for most application.
 Also, it requires you to write in  `c++` and does not exactly support android.
 The widgets can get old. and new native features might be a bit late to come by.

+Personal notes:
+- Having to use a proprietary IDE for development is annoying

 example apps: telegram, skype